ChoiwahChow/p9m4/README.md

 # p9m4
 Prover9/Mace4 with LADR library.
 But mainly for Mace4.

-The software is developed and tested in the Linux platform only.
+The software is developed and tested on the Linux platform only.

 ## Mace4 Dependencies